 A pungent smell of rotten Osage under the snow, and the pissy scent of cedar perfumed the cold air.
 Smells I’d known forever.
-The leafless sycamores at the edges of the woods cast tall, authoritative shadows reminding me of him— stretched dark blue like his eyes on the snow the color of his hair.
+The leafless sycamores at the edges of the woods cast tall, authoritative shadows reminding me of him— stretched dark blue like the color of his eyes across the snow-covered fields, now pure white like the color of his hair.
 I felt at home here where I had wandered for generations with him and his father, looking through binoculars and down their barrel sites for rabbits or pheasant.
 This place was mapped on my memory like that old song he had played for me.

 I needed a sign his spirit was looming.
 I wanted an eagle—a human connection to the divine, a bird we both revered.
 Pleased when I reported they were returning to nest near the river, he encouraged me to watch for them the spring before he died.

 Walk across the bridge on River Road and search the treetops for the bend in the branches.